marconneves/terraform-provider-coolify/website/docs/r/application.md

 ---
-page_title: "application Resource - terraform-provider-coolify"
+subcategory: "Application"
-subcategory: ""
+page_title: "Coolify: coolify_application"
 description: |-
   The order resource to create a application on Coolify.
 ---